mpaques269546/codebrim_challenge/README.md

 We don't use any over-sampling by data augmentation.

 # Usage
+The jupyter notebook run.ipynb will run predictions and display images for any images in /data/.

 To load the model
 ```python
 model = build_model(pretrained_weights='./vit/weights/models.pth', img_size=224, num_cls=6)